anagranados/100-days-of-code-1/log.md

 **Today's Progress:** Start to follow the 5 video tutorial to build a responsive web site from scrath.

-**Thoughts:** Had so much fun following the playlist of @KevinJPowell  on YouTube about how to create responsive web design, I learned a lot with that.
+**Thoughts:**  Had so much fun following the playlist of KevinJPowell  on YouTube about how to create responsive web design, I learned a lot with that.
 Hope to put his lessons into practice in the very next future.

 ----------------------------------------------------------------------------------------------------------------------

 **Day 16: December 29, 2018**

 **Today's Progress:** I learned to center an element just to put right:0; left:0; in my #CSS stylesheet.

 ----------------------------------------------------------------------------------------------------------------------

 **Day 17: December 30, 2018**

 **Today's Progress:** Cointinue to style the Product Landing Page.

 **Thoughts:** So interesting to see how my Product landing page start to appear in a mobile in a responsive way!
 I'm realy happy with that.
-I'll continue tomorrow
+I'll continue tomorrow.

 ----------------------------------------------------------------------------------------------------------------------

 **Day 18: December 31, 2018**